demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ## Troubleshooting
-When encountering connectivity or authorization errors within Cortex XSOAR 8, it necessary to include the IP corresponding to the relevant region into the CrowdStrike Falcon allow list.
+When encountering connectivity or authorization errors within Cortex XSOAR 8, it is necessary to include the IP address corresponding to the relevant region in the CrowdStrike Falcon allow list.